 Caritas Lithuania was founded in 1926 by Lithuanian Catholics but was forced to suspend their activities during the Soviet Union occupation in 1940.
-It was not until 1989, the moratorium was lifted and Caritas Lithuania resumed its social activities providing care and assistance to the poor and marginalised.
+After the collapse of the occupation from 1989 Caritas Lithuania resumed its activities providing care and assistance to the poor and marginalised.

 During the National Assembly in 1997, Caritas Lithuania name was approved and the organisation was integrated into the structure of the Catholic Church of Lithuania.

 From 1997 Caritas has been functioning in the following dioceses of Lithuania: archdioceses of Kaunas, Vilnius, dioceses of Panevėžys, Telšiai, Vilkaviškis, Šiauliai and Kaišiadorys.

 Caritas in Lithuania focuses its activities on issues relating to poverty, social exclusion and inequality.
 Caritas in Lithuania has established and implements over 50 social programmes/projects/activities providing assistance to various social groups and helping the poorest of the poor: children, poor families and elderly peoples, homeless people, victims of human trafficking and prostitutions, the lonely and sick peoples, convicts, persons with addictions and for all who needs supports.